Emunnyy/Emunnyy/README.md

 - 👋 Hi, I’m @Emunnyy
 - 👀 I’m interested in ML & AI
-- 🌱 I’m currently a student
+- 🌱 I’m currently a student majoring in CS and Economics
-- 💞️ I’m majoring in CS and Economics
+- 💞️ I’m really into stocks and applying concepts with ML
 - ⚡ Fun fact: I am open to any sort of feedback